Experiments for developers

 Experiments for SPA

-Our SDK team developed a function to trigger a reload of experiments to overcome the problem of changing URL without a hard refresh which is typical for SPA.
+Our SDK team developed a function to trigger a reload of experiments to overcome the problem of changing URLs without a hard refresh, which is typical for SPA.

-There are several ways you could trigger this function, either directly in your website code or in some tag manager that you might be using.
+There are several ways to trigger this function, either directly in your website code or in a tag manager you might be using.

-This function can also be generated via BrE Tag Manager.
-Just keep in mind that in the configuration, you have the default setting for spa_reloading.tags:
+This function can also be generated via BrE Tag Manager

-Then all you have to do is use the tag containing the function mentioned above that fires on all pages integrated with our SDK.
-Any URL change made on your website will trigger the fetching of our experiments from the backend.
-Then, they will get applied automatically.
+You can then use the tag containing the function mentioned above, which fires on all pages integrated with our SDK.
+Any URL change made on your website will trigger the fetching of our experiments from the backend, and they will be applied automatically.